theo333/getgiphy/README.md

 - [Prettier](https://prettier.io/) - code formatting
 - [BEM](http://getbem.com/introduction/) - CSS naming methodoloy
 - **Local storage** - to persist Favorites on hard refresh.
 Database seemed to be overkill for this use case.

+### Developer Notes

+- Was not able to get Production mode configured correctly with webpack.
+When configured correctly, it is suppose to minify the CSS and JS, thus reducing the size of `/public/main.js`.